rcurranmoz/macos-image-templates/moz/README.md

 Since Puppet determines role assignments based on the value in /etc/puppet_role, adapting this setup for different roles would only require a small configuration change to set the appropriate role on disk before convergence.

-The next goal is to extend this setup to provision a working macOS 14 (mac14) image for testers.
-This will involve adapting the current provisioning workflow to ensure compatibility with mac14 hardware, refining Puppet role assignments, and optimizing the image for test automation.
+The next goal is to extend this setup to provision a working macOS 14 image for testers.

 ## **🚀 Features**
 ✅ **Uses Packer + Tart to create macOS VM images**